Overview

 ZBrush works best with FBX.
 OBJ / Extended OBJ can’t export things like Polygroups.
 Also, importing OBJs will merge all objects into one SubTool, FBX imports every object as a separate SubTool.

 Let’s say manually we import an object into ZBrush that’s 1.8 m high.
-ZBrush will make its units as close to 2 as possible, so one can nicely work with it, the important thing however is that it will change the export scale for that object to for this example 0.8.
-It will also properly adjust the offset values.
+ZBrush will make its units as close to 2 as possible, so one can nicely work with it, the important thing however is that it’ll change the export scale for that object to for this example 0.8.
+It’ll also properly adjust the offset values.
 This is done so when exported back to the original application the model came from, the scale and location stays preserved.